QuadWrangle/slate/source/index.html.md

 	// ... person fields
 }
 ```

+You may include the `ignoreChangeSets` flag to your URL to instruct the system to bypass checking the presence of change sets, which will allow you to just update the constituent's record as you wish.

 You may use either your original `recordId` or use the `id` (system ID). in your payload so that the system an properly look up the record you are wishing to update.